 Cats do lots of interesting things.
-They are hardwired to chase moving objects as they’re predators and this excites them.
-But what about when they chase things that aren’t going to be a snack for them?
+They are hardwired to chase moving objects since they are predators, and this excites them.
+But what about when they chase things that aren’t a snack for them?
 Well, laser pointers and light falls high on this list.
-And it makes many of us cat owners wonder what the heck it is they are doing and why they are doing it.
-Have you ever wondered why it is that cats must slay the red dot?
+And it makes many of us cat owners wonder what the heck they are doing and why they are doing it.
+Have you ever wondered why cats must slay the red dot?
 Here I’ll uncover for you the reasons why to give you better insight into the feline mind.

 So, Why do Cats Chase Laser Pointers?
-There’s a Few Reasons, Actually…
+There are a Few Reasons…

 1. Your Cat is a Predator and Never Forget it

-Yes, your cat is well-fed and they have a warm bed and they aren’t forced to suffer or fight to the death for their next meal out in the wild.
-But in their minds, they are fierce tigers that are ready to pounce on their prey at a moment’s notice.
-Your cat has amazing reflexes when it comes to something that quickly catches their interest…like that dot mimicking prey that’s traveling quickly across your living room.
-Does your cat actually think that the light is a mouse or a bug?
+Yes, your cat is well-fed, and they have a warm bed, and they aren’t forced to suffer or fight to the death for their next meal out in the wild.
+But in their minds, they are fierce tigers ready to pounce on their prey at a moment’s notice.
+Your cat has amazing reflexes when it comes to something that quickly catches their interest…like that dot mimicking prey traveling quickly across your living room.
+Does your cat think that the light is a mouse or a bug?
 Probably not.
-But to them, this is an exciting game and they want to actively participate.
+But to them, this is an exciting game, and they want to participate actively.

 When a cat sets their mind to something, they aren’t going to back down to get it.
 This is especially true when it comes to that food bowl of theirs that must be filled to their liking.
-The issue with laser pointers is, there’s no crucial end to the thrill of the “hunt” they are doing with it.
+The issue with laser pointers is, that there’s no crucial end to the thrill of the “hunt” they are doing with it.
 They are never going to actually slay that red dot and have a little light feast.
-When your cat hunts, there are three key steps which need to happen or your cat could grow incredibly frustrated: stalk, pounce, and catch the prey.
+When your cat hunts, three key steps must happen, or your cat could grow incredibly frustrated: stalk, pounce, and catch the prey.
 According to PetMD.com, you could possibly be leaving your cat’s desires unfulfilled with laser pointer play because of it.
 Happy cat, happy life.
 I think that goes without saying!
 So tread carefully, my friend.

 Did this better answer your desire to know why do cats chase laser pointers?